EllenJCoombs/SICB_2021/README.md

 Please also be aware that a lot of my code is still under development for my PhD and is not shared here but I would be delighted to discuss methods - do get in touch!

+Ask me about specimens, collections I have visited, the trials and tribulations of landmarking asymmetric specimens!

 ![](https://media.giphy.com/media/ihMRYa5ULUGOJsLntS/giphy.gif)